Write deeper, write faster, write better. Discover how readers internalize story in heart and mind with Eric Witchey’s Fiction Fluency Seminars.

 This seminar will continue exploration of character depth and the interaction of cognitive and intuitive creative work.

-Seminar Ten: Manifesting Character in Text: Voice, Tone, Distance, Subjectivity, Choice of Person
+Master Seminar Seven: Manifesting Character in Text: Voice, Tone, Distance, Subjectivity, Choice of Person

 We’re sure it’s a story, but we aren’t sure if it’s good enough.
 Do we really want to spend hundreds of hours revising?
 How do we know?